 - Education and skill building through vocational skill training, special schooling courses and alternative learning.
 The aim of these programs is focused on securing long-term and consistent employment or establishment of their own business.

-Sewing Program – one aspect of their rehabilitation is learning the skill of sewing.
+One aspect of their rehabilitation is learning the skill of sewing.
 Trainees will learn this trade as (1) a form of therapy; (2) learning a practical skill; and (3) the ability to earn some income for personal needs.
 Some trainees move on themselves to take up sewing/tailoring professionally.
 Additionally, any income from the sewing business over and above wages to the trainees is used to offset some of the overall program expenses.

 I continue to be captured by the joy in faces of girls and women as we bring blessing and hope to their lives.
 I was privileged to be part of an amazing team who founded HONOR 1000’s – Blessed & One Hope projects over 10 years ago – and I continue to love journeying with women in the Philippines as they walk free of poverty and exploitation.
 Previously working in the social welfare sector in Australia as a program manager for crisis youth residential programs – gave me experience and a heart for the plight of children & youth especially those needing a voice!